MPI-Rockstar: a Hybrid MPI and OpenMP Parallel Implementation of the Rockstar Halo finder: Summary

 According to the concordance cosmological theory, structure formation and evolution proceeds hierarchically in the Universe.
 Smaller-scale dark matter structures gravitationally collapse first everywhere in the Universe, then merge into larger-scale structures.
 Such dense gravitationally bound structures of dark matter are called halos.
 Halos can host smaller halos, so-called subhalos (or substructures).
 Cosmological $N$-body simulations are vital in understanding the formation and evolution of halos and subhalos.
 Halo/subhalo finders are a post-processing step to identify those dense structures in the particle dataset of cosmological $N$-body simulations.

 \href{https://github.com/Tomoaki-Ishiyama/mpi-rockstar/}{MPI-Rockstar}~\footnote{\href{https://github.com/Tomoaki-Ishiyama/mpi-rockstar/}{https://github.com/Tomoaki-Ishiyama/mpi-rockstar/}} is a massively parallel halo finder based on the \href{https://bitbucket.org/gfcstanford/rockstar/}{Rockstar}~\footnote{\href{https://bitbucket.org/gfcstanford/rockstar/}{https://bitbucket.org/gfcstanford/rockstar/}} phase-space temporal halo finder code \citep{Behroozi2013}, which is one of the most extensively used halo finding codes.
-Compared to the original code, parallelized by a primitive socket communication library, we parallelized it in a hybrid way using MPI and OpenMP, which is suitable for analysis on the hybrid shared and distributed memory environments of modern supercomputers.
+Compared to the original code, parallelized by a primitive socket communication library, we parallelized it in a hybrid way using the Message Passing Interface (MPI) and OpenMP, which is suitable for analysis on the hybrid shared- and distributed-memory environments of modern supercomputers.
 This implementation can easily handle the analysis of more than a trillion particles on more than 100,000 parallel processes, enabling the production of a huge dataset for the next generation of cosmological surveys.